padraicc/mat_locus_phylogenetics/README.md

 # Phylogenetic analysis of mat a-1 and mat A-1, mat A-2 and mat A-3 genes for Neurospora tetrasperma and heterothallic Neurospora

 ## Summary
 Identified mat-a1 and mat-A genes for N. tetrasperma genomes using blastn, aligned sequences using MUSCLE and performed phylogenetic analysis using RAxML.
-The details of the steps are given below and are described in further details [here](https://github.com/padraicc/mat_locus_phylogenetics/blob/master/methods.md)
+The details of the steps are given below and are described [here](https://github.com/padraicc/mat_locus_phylogenetics/blob/master/methods.md)

 The maximum likelihood phylogenetic tree for mat-a1 and the tree for the concatenated mat-A1, A2 and A3 are located [here](https://github.com/padraicc/mat_locus_phylogenetics/tree/master/data/raxml_results)